Opinion | Republicans are laying a ‘Trojan horse’ trap on infrastructure

 Today, Democrats are addressing concerns about debt and inflation risks by brainstorming ways to pay for their ambitious infrastructure plans — likely through increases to individual and corporate income taxes.
 Anticipating this, Republicans have preemptively accused Democrats of using infrastructure as a “Trojan horse” for tax hikes.
 By this twisted logic, tax increases are Democrats’ secret ends, not merely the means for paying for stuff that Republicans demand be paid for.

-According to Republicans, a big spending program like an infrastructure bill can’t be financed by deficits, and it can’t be financed by new revenue.
+According to Republicans, a big spending program such as an infrastructure bill can’t be financed by deficits, and it can’t be financed by new revenue.
 Presumably the only option left is to cut spending on Medicaid or Social Security or some other popular safety-net program Republicans have long salivated over slashing.
 But in the (extremely unlikely) event Democrats ever proposed such cuts, Republicans would clearly use that against them in attack ads, too.

 Democrats should be lauded for their willingness to weigh difficult choices about how to pay for things, including through tax increases.
 Raising taxes will ultimately be necessary but remains politically painful.
 Neither party likes doing it, despite Republicans’ portrayal of Democrats as tax-hike-happy Trojan warriors.
 This is pretty clear from Democrats’ own tax policies.
 Sure, Democrats often claim to support more taxes on the “rich” — but they keep redefining who counts as “rich” into an ever-tinier segment of the population.
 President Biden has said only households making at least $400,000 should get a tax increase.
 Meanwhile, Senate Democrats are lobbying him to repeal the cap on state and local tax deductions — which would entail a tax cut that mostly benefits the top 1 percent.